 Stretching solves many of these issues, but it has its risks as well.
 Improperly stretching the paper can cause the image to become distorted, damaged, or even destroyed.

 Even when the watercolor paper is stretched correctly, you will need to secure the edges with tape or staples, which will cause you to lose the outer edges of your artwork.

-Because watercolor blocks are bound on all sides, they’re also perfect for artists who often travel or like to work outside.
-It’s easy to carry the block or toss it in a tote to take wherever you feel inspired.
-Just be sure to protect the top page.
+Because watercolor blocks are bound on all sides, they’re also perfect for artists who often travel or like to work outside — they’re easy to carry or toss into a tote to take wherever you feel inspired.
+Just be sure to protect the top page!

 Best watercolor blocks you can buy